 Note that if your request for an exception is denied, you will have no right to appeal or to request a reconsideration of the decision.

-This form is a contract in which I-130 petitioners promise to take financial responsibility for I-130 beneficiaries so that the latter never become dependent on U.S. government support.)
+This form is a contract in which I-130 petitioners promise to take financial responsibility for I-130 beneficiaries so that the latter never become dependent on U.S. government support.
 However, only petitioners “domiciled” in the U.S. who have complied with U.S. federal tax filing requirements can be I-864 sponsors.

 There are three exceptions to this general domicile rule, for:

-Certain petitioners (especially U.S. citizens who have never lived in the U.S.) may have been unaware of their U.S. federal tax-filing obligations.
+Certain petitioners (especially U.S. citizens who have never lived in the U.S.) might have been unaware of their U.S. federal tax-filing obligations.
 This could be a problem, especially since I-864 sponsors are required to submit a copy or transcript of their most recent U.S. federal income tax return (unless they can prove that they were not required to file such a return).